Rules of Life’s Road

 - To accept is not to judge, but to allow another to be an imperfect being.

-- To accept is not arranging the outcomes, but to allow others to create their own future.
+- To accept is not arranging the outcomes, but allowing others to create their future.

 - To accept is not to abandon, but to allow another to face reality.